xStarbound/xStarbound/doc/lua/world.md

 > **WARNING: Very small world widths — below about 1000 tiles — _CAN_ crash and softlock non-xClient clients on that world!
 Be careful with small world sizes if non-xClient clients are going to be allowed on the world!**

-#### [xStarbound] `Json` world.callScriptContext(`String` contextName, `String` functionName, [`Json...` args])
+#### `Json` world.callScriptContext(`String` contextName, `String` functionName, [`Json...` args])

-#### [OpenStarbound] `LuaValue` world.callScriptContext(`String` contextName, `String` functionName, [`LuaValue...` args])
+#### [Legacy / Non-xStarbound] `LuaValue` world.callScriptContext(`String` contextName, `String` functionName, [`LuaValue...` args])

 > **Available only on xStarbound and OpenStarbound.**

 Attempts to call the specified function (or callback) name in the specified world script context (on the same world as the context or entity calling this binding) with any specified arguments and returns the result of that call.

-On xStarbound, all arguments must be valid JSON, and an error will be thrown after the script call if the returned result isn't convertible to valid JSON.
+On xStarbound with `"legacySmuggling"` disabled, all arguments must be valid JSON, and an error will be thrown after the script call if the returned result isn't convertible to valid JSON.

 To message _other_ worlds, use `universe.sendWorldMessage` in a world context script (see `universeserver.md`).
 If you need to message another world from a server-side entity, use `world.callScriptContext` to "pass through" to a `universe.sendWorldMessage` call.
 Both client- and server-side entities may also use `world.sendEntityMessage` for "passthrough".

-> **Warning:** On non-xStarbound servers and clients, potentially unsafe Lua values can be passed through `args` and/or returned through this function's return value.
-On such servers and clients, you should avoid passing Lua bindings or anything that can call them.
-Calling entity bindings after the entity has been removed from the game _will_ almost certainly cause segfaults or memory corruption!
+> **Warning:** When `"legacySmuggling"` is enabled on xStarbound v4.5+, any Lua binding references shared through this callback's `args` parameter or return value will throw a Lua reference error upon invocation if they're overleased; check your log for this error. **On non-xStarbound servers and clients, invoking an overleased binding will cause a crash to desktop or memory corruption!** On such servers and clients, you should avoid passing Lua bindings or anything that can call them.
+Calling entity bindings after the entity has been removed from the game on a non-xStarbound client or server _will_ almost certainly cause segfaults or memory corruption!

 ---